nuxt/image/docs/content/en/components/nuxt-img.md

 The `fit` property specifies the size of the images.
 There are five standard values you can use with this property.

-- `cover`: (default) Preserving aspect ratio, ensures the image covers both provided dimensions by cropping/clipping to fit
+- `cover`: (default) Preserving aspect ratio, ensure the image covers both provided dimensions by cropping/clipping to fit
 - `contain`: Preserving aspect ratio, contain within both provided dimensions using "letterboxing" where necessary.
 - `fill`: Ignore the aspect ratio of the input and stretch to both provided dimensions.
 - `inside`: Preserving aspect ratio, resize the image to be as large as possible while ensuring its dimensions are less than or equal to both those specified.